Samworth27/T2A1/README.txt

 ---

 ## Q10 - Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.

-### Constraints

-Constraints are used to enforce data integrity by making sure all data fields are the same.
-Example constraints might be `NOT_NULL` or `UNIQUE`.
-The use of strict data types also helps with data integrity.

-### ACID

-To ensure data integrity all transactions in a relational database must be ACID transactions.

-#### Atomicity

-A transaction may be comprised of multiple statements, Atomicity guarantees that all statements in a transaction must pass for any of them to be applied.
-One example is the transfer of money from one bank account to another.
-A bank will not deposit money into account 'B' if it cannot be withdrawn from account 'A' and vice versa.
-In this case the transaction being the transfer is Atomic.

-#### Consistency (Correctness)

-Consistency guarantees that a database will not be placed into an invalid state and will avoid corruption by illegal transaction.
-It involves ensuring all data written to the database is valid by all constraints

-#### Isolation

-Isolation guarantees that a database will be in the same state after multiple transactions are carried out concurrently as if they were all carried out sequentially.

-#### Durability

-Durability guarantees that transactions committed to a database will remain committed even in the case of a system failure.
-This involves storing completed transactions in non-volitional memory (essentially anything other then RAM in a modern system)

 ---